Pranjal-g083/DA-623-Project/readme.md

 6. scikit-image

-Please make sure to install the above modules before running the code.
+Please make sure to install the above modules before running the code (`code.ipynb` file).
 You can install the modules using the following command:
 ```bash
 pip install opencv-python numpy scipy matplotlib tkinter scikit-image
 ```